Synthetic Organic and Organometallic Chemistry; Catalysis

 Sarah Kirk, Department Chair and Associate Professor

-Investigation of the binding betewen novel molecules and nucleic acid via fluorescence spectroscopy.
+Investigation of binding between novel molecules and nucleic acid via fluorescence spectroscopy.

 Todd Silverstein, ProfessorHow do toxic heavy metal ions inhibit enzymes?
 (Let me count the ways…)